yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - Ease of navigation with the Bootstrap Navbar
 - Credits and more navigation on Footer
 - Sample login validation (Without database).
 Username and password are both admin
+- Return to top button implemented on long pages
 ```
 ## Features to Implement in Future
 ```
 - Sign Up/Login with Email (Using databases) or Social Media sites
-- Claiming of Code (For in-game rewards)
+- Claiming of codes to redeem in-game rewards
 - FAQ page with search function
 - Privacy Policy page (When necessary)
 - Database/Local storage for login